vguigues/LASPATED/INSTALL.md

     - xtensor ([Repository](https://github.com/xtensor-stack/xtensor))
     - Gurobi 11.0 ([Home page](www.gurobi.com)) (Optional)

 xtl and xtensor are provided in the Model_Calibration/Cpp directory.
-However, Boost and Gurobi must be installed.
-The libboost-all-dev package contains Boost and can be installed via the most famous package managers, or compiled from source, following instructions from its [Home page](www.boost.org).
+However, Boost must be installed.
+The libboost-all-dev package contains Boost and can be installed via the most famous package managers, for example:

+    sudo apt install libboost-all-dev

+Boost can also be compiled from source, following instructions from its [Home page](https://www.boost.org).

-The Gurobi solver can be downloaded from its [Home page](www.gurobi.com).
-The installation is done by extracting its content to some location on your system, and setting a $GUROBI_HOME environment variable to the location.
+The Gurobi solver can be downloaded from its [Home page](https://www.gurobi.com).
+The installation is done by extracting its content to some location on your system, and setting an environment variable GUROBI_HOME to the location.
 Since LASPATED uses the C++ interface, the user must also compile the C++ classes following this [guide](https://support.gurobi.com/hc/en-us/articles/360039093112-How-do-I-resolve-undefined-reference-errors-while-linking-Gurobi-in-C).

 ### Compiling the laspated executable

 Once the dependencies are installed, you must compile the laspated executable.
+From the repository main directory, run:

     cd Model_Calibration/Cpp
     make USE_GUROBI=1 GUROBI_VER=110